-When demand exceeds capacity, a lottery is held.
+When demand exceeds capacity, a lottery for student spaces in the school is held.
 Names are drawn out of all of the waiting list names to fill the available seats.
 Preference is given to students who have siblings at the school and children of school staff.
 Once spots are full, a waiting list for the current school year is created until the next lottery.
 Northeast College Prep will hold its lottery at the end of January.
 All students will be notified of their status in early February.

 Northeast College Prep successfully opened in August 2014.
 Come and visit anytime to see how our calm school culture allows all students to learn.

-Call the office for the most updated information (612) 248-8240 or click here to apply online.
+Call the office for the most updated information and to find out which grades have current openings at (612) 248-8240 or click here to apply online.

-Volunteering, donating supplies or making financial donations can all be done through Erika Sass, School Director, at 612-248-8243 or email@example.com.
+Volunteering, donating supplies or making financial donations can all be done through Andrea Halverson at 612-248-8240 or [email protected].

 If you would like to donate supplies, we are always accepting school supplies, winter clothing, uniform clothing (dark blue or khaki or black), children’s tennis shoes, and recess equipment.
 If you are available to volunteer, we would love help chaperoning field trips or supporting in the classroom.